jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

   \ \mathrm{mod}\ 10^{\eta}\right)
 $$

 for some positive integer $\eta$.
 Note that once we get the above which is an integer of (at most) $\eta$-many decimal digits, we can leverage fast integer formatting algorithms (like [the one](https://github.com/jeaiii/itoa) by James Edward Anhalt III) to extract decimal digits out of it.
 Considering $\eta>1$ essentially means that we work with a block of multiple decimal digits at once, rather than with individual digits.
 I will call this block of digits a *segment*.
 Of course, to really leverage fast integer formatting algorithms, we may need to choose $\eta$ to be not very big.
 Maybe the largest value for $\eta$ we can think of is $9$ because $10^{9}$ is the highest power of $10$ that fits in $32$-bits, or maybe $19$ if we consider $64$-bits instead.
-However, it turns out, we can in fact take $\eta$ even larger than that, which is a crucial factor in the flexible trade-off we have talked about.
+However, it turns out, we can in fact take $\eta$ even larger than that, which is a crucial factor for the space-time trade off we are aiming for.
 We will discuss this later.

 Abstractly speaking, what we want to do is to compute